unboxed/unboxed.co/source/blog/2019-05-16-introducing-the-concept-of-chatbots-into-older-audiences.html.markdown

 As technology progresses, it can evidently be seen how different digital experiences are integrating into people’s day-to-day behaviours and lives.
 For example, from [renewing your passport online](https://www.gov.uk/renew-adult-passport/renew), to [ordering dinner through an app](https://deliveroo.co.uk/), and even [charging your electric vehicle via the assistance of your smartphone](https://char.gy/).<br/>

-One innovative, groundbreaking digital experience example has the potential to open the doors across many other areas and bring this to a wider audience adoption.<br/>
+One innovative, groundbreaking digital experience example has the potential to open the doors across many other areas and bring this to wider audience adoption.<br/>

 <br/>

 # Putting chatbots into practice

-As part of a recent discovery phase, an Unboxed team has been looking into chatbots as a potential way of supporting online guidance of older audiences, who are looking to make decisions based on their individual circumstances and needs.<br/>
+As part of a recent discovery phase, an Unboxed team has been looking into chatbots as a potential way of supporting online guidance for older audiences, who are looking to make decisions based on their individual circumstances and needs.<br/>

 Through repurposing existing content, designing a simple pilot user journey and mocking up a series of simple, coded prototypes, the team headed out to put these concepts into the hands of existing service users to begin understanding:<br/>